- What is a university college?

 I still have more questions.
 Who should I email?

-Send an email to Catherine Brunskill, our Marketing, Recruitment and Outreach Officer.
-Catherine will happy to help answer all of your questions about Renison.
+Send an email to Grant Leach, our Marketing and Recruitment manager.
+Grant will happy to help answer all of your questions about Renison.